biolab/orange3/README.txt

 ----------------------

 Orange Canvas requires PyQt, which is not pip-installable in Python 3.
 You have to download and install it system-wide.
+Make sure that the virtual environment for orange is created with --system-site-packages, so it will have access to installed PyQt4.

 To start orange canvas from the command line, run::

-     python3 Orange/canvas/__main__.py
+     python3 -m Orange.canvas